ArneDePeuter/deppy/docs/Blueprints.md

 Blueprints provide a structured way to define a Deppy graph.
 It creates a custom __init__ method depending on the defined objects, constants and secrets.
 It creates a context manager based on the defined objects.
+If there is an object with an async context manager, the blueprint will generate an async context manager instead.

 Here is an example to illustrate the usage of blueprints: